cdev-framework/cdev-website/content/docs/tutorials/fullstack.md

 ```bash
 cdev run function.logs hello_world_comp.hello_world_function
 ```
 Next, we will add the routes and functions to create and retrieve our diary entries.
-First we will need to add a `src/hello_world/utils.py` file and add the following code to it.
+First, we will need to add a `src/hello_world/utils.py` file and add the following code to it.

 {{<codesnippet `/source_code/diary_tutorial/utils.py`>}}